-Pier and Beam foundation repair refers to fixing a foundation that is constructed of treated lumber and elevated atop piers or blocks.
+Pier and beam foundations are constructed of treated lumber and elevated atop piers or blocks.
 A properly constructed pier and beam foundation will have a crawl space under the home.
-The beams are generally the largest pieces of lumber, and run parallel the length of the house; they may be spaced up to 12 feet apart.
+The beams are generally the largest pieces of lumber, and run parallel to the length of the house; they may be spaced up to 12 feet apart.

-This wooden “understructure” is elevated and supported by a concrete grade beam, drilled concrete piers, sonotubes, pad & blocks, or some combination of these 4 systems.
+This wooden “understructure” is elevated and supported by a concrete grade beam around the perimeter of the house, drilled concrete piers, sono-tubes, pad & blocks, or some combination of these 4 systems.